 To determine the relationship between neuronal gain and behavioral performance, we examined our dataset of neurons collected during the psychometric task.
 First, we selected all of the neurons with significant AUC values to at least two of the six targets to ensure that we were sampling from neurons with information about target volume.
 Then, across all of these neurons for each mouse, we computed the average neural gain for each contrast.
 We then compared neural gain for each mouse to corresponding average psychometric thresholds and slopes to assess the relationship between neural gain and behavioral performance.

+Table 1: Statistical Comparisons.